JordyMarcius/notes-app-back-end/README.md

 <h2>How to Run</h2>

-This web server is running in:
-- Host: localhost
-- Port: 5000

 To run the web-server
 ```
 npm run start
 ```

-<h2>API Endpoints</h2>
+The web server will running in:
+- Host: localhost
+- Port: 5000

+<h2>API Endpoints and Request Methods</h2>

 | Method   | URL                                      | Description                              |
 | -------- | ---------------------------------------- | ---------------------------------------- |